fabio-elioterio/mercado-livro-kotlin/README.md

 # mercado-livro-kotlin
-A public study project using the Kotling programming language.
+A public study project using the Kotlin programming language.

 ## What are you going to see here?
 * Extension Function